ManitK/Optimising-Wordle/README.md

 # Optimizing Wordle Guessing: Data Analysis and Strategic Selection

-Code Reposity for article (DOI:18.15001/JOT.2024/V12I6.24.490) published in [Volume 12, Issue 6 2024](https://journaloftechnology.org/volume-12-issue-6-2024/) of the **Journal of Technology**.
+Code Repository for article (DOI:18.15001/JOT.2024/V12I6.24.490) published in [Volume 12, Issue 6 2024](https://journaloftechnology.org/volume-12-issue-6-2024/) of the **Journal of Technology**.
 This project aims to enhance the player's chances of success in the game of Wordle by employing mathematical strategies, common gameplay tactics combined with data analysis with strategic selection.

 ## csv folder